Drumming and Breath Circle For Revitalizing Our Spirit and Community Through Rhythm

-Why Drums, Drumming and Drum Circles?
+Why Drumming, and Drum Circles?

-The drum is an ancient healer that has been used for thousands of years to bring together the community and to facilitate healing.
+The drum is an ancient healer that has been used for thousands of years to bring together the community and facilitate healing.
 It is an easily accessible tool for reconnecting with our deeper selves.
 Our hands connect with a drum that vibrates with our energy and vitality.
 In turn, this calms us, centers us, and reconnects us with ourselves as well as with the world around us.
 Drumming is one of the oldest healing rituals known to man.
 This is an experience accessible to everyone!

 Drumming is a lifestyle enhancement activity and one of the many disciplines that can enhance your wellness.

 “The ability to drum is alive in all of us–not based on musical knowledge or rhythmical expertise.
 Rhythm is Medicine.
 The brain’s fundamental need for rhythm has long been known in the field of music therapy.
-We are rhythmic beings: from our heartbeat, breathing, brain waves, cranial-sacral, and our circadian rhythm!
+We are rhythmic beings: from our heartbeat, breathing, brain waves, cranial-sacral, and circadian rhythm!
 We are wired for rhythm”, says Christine Stevens, MSW, MT.

 Those with little or no musical background can participate in group percussion activities.
 Participation in such events promotes relaxation, communication, and a sense of belonging to the community.